-This trick will reduce the size of localization strings, both compressed and uncompressed, by roughly 50%.
+It reduces the size of localization strings, both compressed and uncompressed, by roughly 50%.
 The longer the keys are, and the more languages that have localization strings, the more it will reduce it.
-Typically, it’s good for very large apps, where the strings can take up several megabytes.
+Typically, it’s best for very large apps, where the strings can take up several megabytes.

 and the Spanish one:

 "SomeLongKey1" = "alguna cosa"; "SomeLongKey2" = "otra cosa";